Desktop Window Manager: Hardware requirements

 In Windows 7, the Desktop Window Manager has been reworked to use Direct3D 10.1, but the hardware requirements remain the same as in Windows Vista; Direct3D 9 hardware is supported with the "10 Level 9" layer introduced in the Direct3D 11 runtime.
-Windows 8 has the same requirements as 7, but it can also use software rendering when compatible video hardware is absent.
+In Windows 8, DWM requires the GPU supports Direct3D 11 or Direct3D 10; if GPU does not meet Direct3D 10 requirements, WARP will be used.

 Hardware virtualization software that emulate hardware required for DWM include VirtualBox 4.1 and later, VMware Fusion 3.0 and later, and VMware Workstation 7.0 onwards.
 In addition, Windows Virtual PC allows composition using the Remote Desktop Protocol.

 Developer experience

 Developer functionality related to the Desktop Window Manager is provided within the header file dwmapi.h within the Windows SDK.